Tutorial#

 In this part of the tutorial, you will create your first cube from a CSV file and learn multidimensional concepts such as cube, dimension, hierarchy, measure.

-Let’s start by creating a session:
+Let’s begin by starting a new session:

 [1]: